Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Summary and Conclusions

 A numerical advantage of the two-fluids MPC model is that the desired viscosities of the fluid phases can be easily prescribed using the analytic viscosity expression for a single-phase MPC fluid \cite{huang12}.
 Compared to other mesoscale simulation models of immiscible binary fluids, the present model is straightforwardly implemented, since it does not involve the computation of thermodynamic properties and kinetic processes related to phase separation.
 Hence, the computational cost is comparable to simulating two single-phase MPC fluids with different collision times.

 The two-fluids MPC simulation method can be applied to a wide range of biological soft matter systems.
 For example, the approach can be suitably extended to study interfacial rheological properties including interfacial viscosity ~\cite{Shkulipa2005,denOtter2007} and interfacial tension.
 Furthermore, as noted already in the introduction, the model can be applied to investigate the lateral self- and collective diffusion of different in-membrane or membrane-attached proteins.
-The effects of the viscosity contrast between a membrane and the adjacent cytosol, and hydrodynamic interactions between proteins and mebrane, and among the proteins, on protein diffusion can be simulated over several timescales using a simplifying coarse-graining of the system.
+The effects of the viscosity contrast between a membrane and the adjacent cytosol, and hydrodynamic interactions between proteins and membrane, and among the proteins, on protein diffusion can be simulated over several timescales using a simplifying coarse-graining of the system.
+In this context, we will perform further simulations, specifically of colloids with a diameter comparable to the width of the fluid $A$ domain.
 In a more refined analysis, lipid molecules and other macromolecules forming the membrane constitute a crowded environment which slows down the diffusion of embedded proteins~\cite{enge:2005}.
 Molecular crowding effects cause so-called sub-diffusion, identified recently to play a vital role in many biological phenomena~\cite{mint:2000,skim:2009,wang:2012,mats:2014}, including neuronal signaling~\cite{hell:2012,sere:2012}.
 For future assessment, molecular crowding mechanism can be implemented into our three-layer model, with the middle layer playing the role of the membrane, by adding a planar layer of interacting host particles to the middle layer, or alternatively and more realistically, by accounting for visco-elastic effects in the middle layer through semi-atomistic memory function calculations.
 Work by us in both directions is in progress.

 Furthermore, the present MPC model can be extend to interfaces with imposed sinusoidal fluctuations mimicking membrane fluctuations.
 Moreover, the quantitative control of viscosity values opens the possibility to study systems with designed viscosity gradients.
 This provides a means to study the dynamics of biological macromolecules or microorganisms responding to viscosity gradients, such as in viscotaxis~\cite{liebchen2018}.